metacpan/metacpan-cpan-extracted/distros/U/Unisyn-Parse/README.md

 Today we have many different programming languages, each with a slightly different syntax from all the others.
 The multiplicity of such syntaxes imposes unnecessary burdens on users and language designers.
-[UniSyn](https://github.com/philiprbrenan/UnisynParse) is proposed as a common syntax that can be used by many different programming languages.
+[UniSyn](https://github.com/philiprbrenan/UnisynParse) is proposed as a common syntax that is easy to understand yet general enough to be used by many different programming languages.

-Advantages of having one uniform language syntax:
+## The advantages of having one uniform language syntax:

 - less of a burden on users to recall which of the many syntax schemes in current use is the relevant one for the programming language they are currently